emrecaliskan/matic-docs/docs/maintain/glossary.md

 See also [Bor Consensus: Span](/docs/pos/bor/consensus/#span).

-## **Staking**
+## Staking

 Staking is the process of locking up tokens into a deposit to earn the right to validate and produce blocks on a blockchain.
-Typically staking is done in the native token for the network — for the MATIC token is locked up by validators/stakers in the Polygon Network.
+Typically staking is done in the native token for the network — for the MATIC token is locked up by validators / stakers in the Polygon Network.
 Other examples include ETH in ETH 2.0, ATOM in Cosmos, etc.

 See also [What Is Proof of Stake](polygon-basics/what-is-proof-of-stake.md).

-## **Signer address**
+## Signer address

 A signer address is the address of an Ethereum account of the [Heimdall](#heimdall) validator node.
 The signer address signs and submits the [checkpoint transactions](#checkpoint-transaction).